-It’s a question I get asked all the time by new patients, people I meet in business, or even my friends and family – What is an Osteopath?
+It’s a question we get asked all the time by new patients, people we meet in business, and even friends and family – What is an Osteopath?
 Put simply, Osteopathy is a recognised health care profession, albeit one of the smallest.
 There are only about 1700 of us across this Australia.

 An Osteopath sees people with aches and pains that stem, at least partially, from structural pressures exerted on the body during life.
 We treat conditions affecting nerves, muscles, joints and bones with a variety of hands-on therapeutic techniques.
-The bofﬁn in me would describe Osteopathy as a system of musculoskeletal medicine, with its practitioners being skilled in manual examination, diagnosis, and treatment for neuromusculoskeletal issues.
+We are skilled in manual examination, diagnosis, and treatment for neuromusculoskeletal issues.
 Some of the conditions we treat include back pain, hip pain, foot pain and work-related pain.
-We pride ourselves on being able to tell what’s wrong with you, and being able to do something useful to fix it.

 Osteopaths use a variety of treatments

 Osteopaths place a premium on the skill of clinical reasoning — the ability to tease out the relevant details of a person’s story of how they’ve become injured – and weave them into a treatment plan.
 That plan might involve combinations of therapies as distinct as massage, manipulation of joints, prescribed exercise, pain education or even some forms of counselling about injury and stress management.

 Osteopaths are primary health care providers